-A: Grooming and removing undercoat will never hurt your dog – and it will always keep him or her from getting matted.
+A: Grooming and removing the undercoat will never hurt your dog – and it will help keep him or her from getting matted.
 Grooming can also prevent hot spots that may be caused by the coat retaining moisture and not drying out.
 A dog’s coat, once the undercoat is removed, insulates him from the heat and cold, protecting his skin from the elements.

 Mats can form if the undercoat is not removed.
 These are tight and can pull on the skin when the dog tries to move.
 If the pet is not groomed, the mats will get tighter and tighter.
 Once the mats get too close to the skin, the only way to remove them is to shave under them.

 Mats do not keep your dog warm; they are airtight balls of fur.
-Keeping your dog’s coat fluffy and brushed out is the best way to ensure the he or she is warm and comfortable during the winter months.
+Keeping your dog’s coat fluffy and brushed out is the best way to ensure that he or she is warm and comfortable during the winter months.

 Q: My dog has hair that grows when not cut but there is no shedding.
 How often should I have him groomed?